2i2c-org/docs/admin/howto/monitoring/cost-general.md

 Available for dedicated AWS clusters only (and excluding CloudBank managed accounts).
 Other deployments on GCP will be supported in the future.
 :::

-## Accessing the cloud cost dashboard
+## Accessing the general cloud costs dashboard

 Community Champions can view the cloud cost dashboards from their Grafana instance (please see [Grafana Dashboards](grafana-dashboards.md) for how to gain access).